-The Dean of Students will constitute the final point of Appeal in all disciplinary decisions not involving suspension or expulsion.
+The Dean of Students will constitute the first and final point of appeal in all disciplinary decisions not involving Housing Suspension or Expulsion or University Suspension or Expulsion.

 The Dean of Students will communicate his or her decision to the student within seven (7) business days after an appeal is filed.

-Note: The Dean of Students may decline to act in the appeal process if, because of personal involvement or knowledge of the case, he/she feels unable to render an impartial decision.
+Note: The Dean of Students may decline to act in the appeal process and refer to another authority if, because of personal involvement or knowledge of the case, he/she feels unable to render an impartial decision.